MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Management/Push-Location.md

 ## NOTES

 PowerShell supports multiple runspaces per process.
 Each runspace has its own _current directory_.
-This is not that same as `[System.Environment]::CurrentDirectory`.
+This is not the same as `[System.Environment]::CurrentDirectory`.
 This behavior can be an issue when calling .NET APIs or running native applications without providing explicit directory paths.

 Even if the location cmdlets did set the process-wide current directory, you can't depend on it